Steering the future strategy of HUMANE

 - The meaning of strategic management in a European and global context

-Applications for the 2017 Edition will open in August.
-The 2017 Leaflet is now available to download on the Winter School page.
+Applications for the 2017 Edition is now open.
+The updated 2017 Leaflet is now available to download on the Winter School page.

 Professional Development Series - a new HUMANE Activity